-Туре Method Definition Array getBounds() Get the associated boundary array.
-The shape of the return array depends on the type of axis: • Axis: (n,2) • Axis2D: (i,j,4) • AuxAxis1D: (ncell, nvert) where nvert is the maximum number of vertices of a cell.
-If the boundary array of a latitude or longitude • Axis is not explicitly defined, and autoBounds mode is on, a default array is generated by calling genGenericBounds. • Otherwise if auto-Bounds mode is off, the return value is None. • See setAutoBounds.
-Integer getCalendar() Returns the calendar associated with the (time) axis.
-Possible return values, as defined in the cdtime module, are: • cdtime.GregorianCalendar: the standard Gregorian calendar • cdtime.MixedCalendar: mixed Julian/Gregorian calendar • cdtime.JulianCalendar: years divisible by 4 are leap years • cdtime.NoLeapCalendar: a year is 365 days • cdtime.Calendar360: a year is 360 days • None: no calendar can be identified Note: If the axis is not a time axis, the global, file-related calendar is returned.
+Туре Method Definition Array Integer getBounds() getCalendar() Get the associated boundary array.
+The shape of the return array depends on the type of axis: Axis: (n, 2) Axis2D: (i, j, 4) AuxAxis1D: (ncell, nvert) where nvert is the maximum number of vertices of a cell.
+If the boundary array of a latitude or longitude Axis is not explicitly defined, and autoBounds mode is on, a default array is generated by calling genGenericBounds.
+Otherwise if auto-Bounds mode is off, the return value is None.
+See setAutoBounds.
+Returns the calendar associated with the (time) axis.
+Possible return values, as defined in the cdtime module, are: cdtime.GregorianCalendar: the standard Gregorian calendar cdtime.MixedCalendar: mixed Julian/Gregorian calendar cdtime.JulianCalendar: years divisible by 4 are leap years cdtime.NoLeapCalendar: a year is 365 days cdtime.Calendar 360: a year is 360 days None: no calendar can be identified calendar is returned.
 Array getValue() Get the entire axis vector.
-Integer isLatitude() Returns true iff the axis is a latitude axis.
-Integer isLevel() Returns true iff the axis is a level axis.
+Returns true iff the axis is a latitude axis.
+Integer isLatitude() Integer isLevel() Returns true iff the axis is a level axis.
 Integer isLongitude() Returns true iff the axis is a longitude axis.
-Integer isTime() Returns true iff the axis is a time axis.
-Integer len(axis) The length of the axis if one-dimensional. • If multidimensional, the length of the first dimension.
-Integer size() The number of elements in the axis.
-String typecode() The Numpy datatype identifier.
+Returns true iff the axis is a time axis.
+Integer isTime() Returns true III the axis is a time axis.
+Integer len(axis) The length of the axis if one-dimensional.If multidimensional, the length of the first dimension.
+Integer size() The number of elements in the axis. meger